June-Skeeter/GEOS270_Syllabus/index.md

 ## Contact Info

-You can reach me by email (june.skeeter@ubc.ca) or drop by my in person in office hours (Rom 144, Geography Bldg.), or meet me [on Zoom](https://ubc.zoom.us/j/63773260301?pwd=SUlBeVd1bXRjZEVmY1FXSnNBVDJqdz09).
+You can reach me by email at june.skeeter@ubc.ca

-* In person office hours are Wednesdays after lecture and Thursdays from 2:00-3:00 room 144).
+* Will begin hosting office hours in person(Rom 144, Geography Bldg.) once we shift back to in person learning.
+For now, office hours will be held [on Zoom](https://ubc.zoom.us/j/66359522453?pwd=ZzZUMzV3NVY1V3pzcmYzZFBadW93UT09).

-* Zoom office hours are by appointment (Monday's 203), shoot me an email to let me know you plan to attend!
+* In person office hours will be held after lectures
-  * I'm happy to meet at other times by request with 24 hours notice.
+* Zoom office hours are by appointment, shoot me an email to request a meeting with 24 hours notice.

 ## My Research

 I use GIS extensively is my research studying [climate change in the Arctic](https://bg.copernicus.org/articles/17/4421/2020/bg-17-4421-2020.html).
 More recently, I've started using GIS to [track police violence in Canada](https://police-involved-deaths-ca.github.io/Data/).
-When I'm not working, I like to spend my free time hiking, snowboarding, baking, and gardening.
+When I'm not working, I like to spend my free time hiking, snowboarding, forraging, and gardening.

 <div style="overflow: hidden;
   padding-top: 56.25%;